saractrl/Cheese-Game/README.md

 ## Goals

-This is a game created by three IMS students; Ian Liu, Valentina Mettler Moreira and Sara Cabrera Ramirez.
+This is a game created by three second-year IMS students; Ian Liu, Valentina Mettler Moreira and Sara Cabrera Ramirez.
-Our goal is to code a functioning and userfriendly objectorientated game.
+Our goal is to code a functioning and userfriendly object-orientated game.

 ## Technologies.